-Administer diagnostic assessments in grades 5-10 in English and Math at the beginning of the year to establish a baseline.
+- Administer diagnostic assessments in grades 5-10 in English and Math at the beginning of the year to establish a baseline.

-Students who perform below grade level on the diagnostic assessments will be placed in Academic Support classes in addition to and not in place of their core classes.
-Academic Support classes will be taught by the most accomplished of our faculty.

-- ☑ Maintain a tracker of student progress, which includes grades, and discipline and attendance records.
+Students who perform below grade level on the diagnostic assessments will be placed in Academic - Students who perform below grade level on the diagnostic assessments will be placed in Academic Support classes in addition to and not in place of their core classes.
+Academic Support classes will be taught by the most accomplished of our faculty. - Maintain a tracker of student progress, which includes grades, and discipline and attendance records.
 Administration uses the tracker to plan the agenda for the grade-level discussion of students. - ☑ Deans of students will call approximately 15 students a day to make sure they are up and online.
 Our At-Risk coordinator has created individualized plans for any of our At-Risk students who have fallen behind.